bndtools/bnd/docs/_chapters/120-install.md

 </div>

 ## Command Line
+*REPOSITORY www.jpm4j.org IS DEFUNCT.
+THIS TOPIC SHOULD BE REMOVED OR UPDATED.*
 That said, there is also a command line version of bnd, providing an easy way to try out its many features.
 You can install bnd through [jpm][1].
 You first have to install jpm, fortunately, this is well documented at [jpm install][1].
 Installing jpm has the other advantage that it provides some useful commands to work with a repository that has all of maven central.

 With jpm installed, you can now install the latest version of bnd as follows: